eclipse-tractusx/tutorial-resources/mxd/docs/File Transfer S3 to S3.md

 > Please note, `state` should be `COMPLETED`.
 If it is `TERMINATED`, it means, transfer has been failed.
 Please check logs for more details.

 ## 13. Validate Transfer
-Now, we can validate whether file has been transferred in `bob-bucket` or not.
+Now we can validate that file has been transferred to `bob-bucket`.
-Once transfer is complete, file `alice-test-document.txt` should be present in `bob-bucket`.
+Once transfer is complete, `alice-test-document.txt` should be present in `bob-bucket`.

 Open Bob's MinIO Console and browse files in `bob-bucket`.
 It should look like this.
 ![bob_bucket_content_after_transfer.png](../assets/bob_bucket_content_after_transfer.png)